 wired up to a couple of electrodes and they should be allowed to make

 three mistakes before you run 50,000 volts through their genitals."

 Gregory in October 1999, at a guess after a refereeing decision he

 Michael out of the officials but the reality is that they are as important

 to the game as the players.
-They too make their sacrifices.
-On Monday
+And they too make their sacrifices.